"Accept the truth from whatever source it comes."

 - He does have a point.
 Kimblee is made of this, really.
 He brings up a lot of good points on philosophy and morality, and the nature of duty, respect, and personal integrity.
 Doesn't change the fact that he's a psychopath that Loves the Sound of Screaming.

 - Zoro, an ex-pirate hunter, in One Piece is the one to impart knowledge about how a pirate should behave within a crew.
 Aspects regarding respect, roles and trust are brought up by him when the Straw Hats had some inner conflict, as seen in Davy Back Games and in Water 7.
 Interestingly, Zoro only does this when Luffy, the Captain, isn't the one voicing this out or is also participating in the turmoil.
-It's the kind of action a First Mate would take, if the crew ever had one.
+It's the kind of action a First Mate would take, if the crew ever had one; Zoro's position is considered analogous to one, even if he is never referred to as such.

 - Deadpool once got a pep talk from Bullseye!